We may earn money or products from the companies mentioned in this post. Lori Ballen is a member of the Amazon Associates Program

 These were all related to her pioneering work in divorce real estate.
-Her latest and arguably most meaningful endeavor yet is the launch of the Divorce Real Estate Institute (coupon code: Ballen) which she founded in 2017.
+Her latest and arguably most meaningful endeavor yet is the launch of the Divorce Real Estate Institute (coupon code: Ballen), which she founded in 2017.

 This is her specialty.
 This is what she does.
-This is what she’s great at and that is why she is here today to share with us.
+This is what she’s great at, and that is why she is here today to share with us.

 What is Divorce Real Estate?

-There can be businesses when someone is going through a divorce that need to be also dealt with.
+There can be businesses when someone is going through a divorce that needs to be also dealt with.
 Family law attorneys and the court are very accustomed to employing and using experts in those respective fields.